 The Scottish Law Commission is currently undertaking a review of the law of cohabitation in light of these difficulties in the law.
 The report which is expected to be published by the Law Commission in 2021 will act as a starting point for changes to the law of cohabitation in Scotland.
 We hope that this project will bring some much needed clarity to Thorntons’ clients who are in cohabiting relationships.

-If you have any questions about cohabitation rights in Scotland please contact Sarah or any member of the Thorntons Family Law team on 03330 430150.
+If you have any questions about cohabitation rights in Scotland please contact Elaine or any member of Thorntons Family Law team on 03330 430150.